What Is an Appraisal Gap in Real Estate?

 Limited comparable sales are one of the biggest reasons appraisal gaps happen.
 When there are not enough recent closed sales that closely match the subject property, the appraiser has less direct evidence to support the contract price.

 Unique features can also make valuation harder.
-In Wellington and Palm Beach County, buyers may pay more for a water view, preserve lot, upgraded interior, better school zone, or a home in a particularly desirable community.
+In some areas, buyers may pay more for a water view, preserve lot, upgraded interior, better school zone, or a home in a particularly desirable community.

 Emotional pricing or competitive offers can also create a gap.
 Sometimes the contract price reflects urgency or competition rather than what the broader market has proven through closed sales.